 The University Animal Care Committee has general responsibility for ensuring that the use of animals in research and teaching at UPEI conforms to the rigorous ethical standards of the Canada Council on Animal Care.

 Research initiatives often involve partnered funding and knowledge of a variety of various funders’ accountability requirements.
-Assistance in budget development is available through the Comptroller’s Office.

 Research Services is responsible for the primary coordination, negotiation, and administration of contract research agreements for UPEI.
 Researchers should seek the advice and assistance of Research Services before making any verbal commitments on contractual matters.
 Research Services will work with the researcher to negotiate a contract that will satisfy the research requirements in a manner which complies with the University's research policies.
 Research Service's early involvement will help streamline the process of review and signature, and help to avoid delays.